fahimtq1/vprofile-cloud-project/README.md

 - Create key pair
     - Use the RSA encryption algorithm
-    - Use the `.pem` format to allow login from the local CLI
+    - Use the `.pem` format to allow login from the terminal

 #### EC2 instances